 Sunday Meeting for Worship

-Because of Coronavirus-19 epidemic, Sunday and Wednesday Meetings for Worship, Second Hours and Social activities of CFM are suspended for now.
-We have a virtual Sunday Meeting for Worship that you may learn about by emailing firstname.lastname@example.org
+Because of Coronavirus-19 epidemic, we have added a virtual Sunday Meeting for Worship that you may learn about by emailing firstname.lastname@example.org

 11:30 – 12:30 PM Second Hour (Adult Religious Exploration, Meeting for Business, Potluck)